 Asset placement works because different types of investments receive different tax treatment.
 Depending upon the length of time an asset is held, for example, income arising from capital gains is taxed at significantly lower rates than dividends and bond interest.
 In the cases of higher-income households, the tax on the latter type of income can sometimes reach as high as 35%.
-Thus, by simply placing all of his high-yielding stocks and corporate bonds in his tax-advantaged accounts, an investor can immediately realize significant tax savings that can sometimes amount to tens of thousand of dollars a year and, ultimately, millions more in assets over the course of a successful investment lifetime.
+Thus, by simply placing all of his high-yielding stocks and corporate bonds in his tax-advantaged accounts, an investor can immediately realize significant tax savings that can sometimes amount to tens of thousands of dollars a year and, ultimately, millions more in assets throughout a successful investment lifetime.

 Imagine you have a portfolio valued at $100,000.
 Half of your assets, or $50,000, consists of investment-grade bonds earning 8%, which generate $4,000 per year in interest income.
 Twenty-five percent of the portfolio, or $25,000, consists of common stock with high dividends that generate $1,000 per year.
 The remaining 25%, or $25,000, consists of common stocks that pay no dividends.

 A Guide to Asset Placement

 When deciding which type of accounts to place your assets such as corporate bonds and common stocks, generally speaking, let these few simple guidelines help you with your decision: